Answer:

 Their W-OLED gaming monitors, such as the ASUS PG27AQDM, have an aggressive matte anti-glare coating, which efficiently prevents reflections but adds graininess to the image that’s noticeable when displaying solid colors.

-There are a few W-OLED gaming monitors with a glossy finish, such as the ASUS XG27AQDMG.
+There are several W-OLED gaming monitors with a glossy finish, such as the ASUS XG27AQDMG.

 Samsung QD-OLED panels (for both TVs and monitors) have a glossy screen surface with less mirror-like reflections, but because they don’t have a polarization layer, lighting that hits the screen directly will cause raised blacks with a purplish glow.

-Samsung’s G60SD, G80SD, and G81SF monitors are an exception as they’re the only QD-OLED models with a matte anti-glare coating.
+Samsung’s Odyssey OLED monitors are an exception as they have a matte anti-glare coating.
 However, they still lack a polarizer, so blacks are raised under direct lighting.

 Brightness & Color